janethkim/pokemon_janethki/GameDesignDoc.md

 attacks from other Pokemon

 ## Things
-  1. A Jigglypuff that rolls onto screen.
+  1. A [Jigglypuff] (Images/jigglypuff.gif) that rolls onto screen.
 A warning will appear on the edge of the screen to indicate that it's coming.
 It will roll over the player if he/she doesn't jump over it.
-  1. A Starmie that can float in air that will whirl in for like 2 seconds, after which it will shoot a hyper beam for a certain amount of time.
+  1. A [Starmie] (Images/Starmie.gif) that can float in air that will whirl in for like 2 seconds, after which it will shoot a hyper beam for a certain amount of time.
 If the player is caught in it or jumps into it, he/she is annihilated.
-  1. Pokeballs will be floating in the air, which the player wants to collect.
+  1. [Pokeballs] (Images/Pokeball.png) will be floating in the air, which the player wants to collect.
 Some will move in a general sinusoidal fashion through the screen which the player wants to aim for to get.
 Others will be lined up in rows on the ground or randomly in the air.
   By getting pokeballs, the player will earn points.
 Certain pokeballs are worth more than others.
   1. There will be general obstacles.
-For example, a boulder that blocks the way on the ground.
+For example, a [boulder] (Images/boulder.png) that blocks the way on the ground.
 Legendary Pokemon (Articuno, Moltres, Zapdos) that float in the air that will kill you if you run into them.
-  1. At certain parts, a Chansey will come out and lay eggs, which you can run into to find out objects inside.
-If you get a special item, you'll get a floating Mew beside you that makes a forcefield or something around you that lets you run through anything.
+  1. At certain parts, a [Chansey] (Images/chansey.png) will come out and lay eggs, which you can run into to find out objects inside
+  1. From the egg, you could get a floating [Mew] (Images/Mew.gif) that will accompany for a little while. it forms a forcefield that makes the user essentially invincible.

 ## User Interaction
 The user will use the mouse to start the game and pause the game, but most of the gameplay